 In 1915 Del Ray Baptist Church moved into its first building constructed as a church located at the corner of Mt Vernon Avenue and Del Ray Avenue and met at this location for 35 years.
 Under the leadership of Rev. Dr. Julius Paul Gulley from 1941 until 1957, the church grew, relocated in 1950 to new building at 105 West Del Ray Avenue, and founded two new mission churches: Sunset Hills Baptist Church in 1953 and Virginia Hills Baptist Church in 1957.
 On May 21, 1961, the church relocated to its current building on Russell Road.
 That year the church co-sponsored a church plant in West Springfield, which is now Westwood Baptist Church.

 Since moving into the Russell Road building, Del Ray Baptist Church has continued to share the gospel in the community of Del Ray, Alexandria and northern Virginia.
-The Church has sponsored a Hispanic Church from 1987 until 2012, a Korean ministry that is now a church plant meeting in Alexandria, and has provided space for Alexandria Presbyterian Church to meet since 1997.
+The Church sponsored a Hispanic Church from 1987 until 2012, a Korean ministry that is now a church plant meeting in Alexandria, and provided space for Alexandria Presbyterian Church to meet from 1997-2022.

 In May 2007 the pastor of Del Ray Baptist Church resigned and God in his providence brought Paul Douglas, an Army National Guard Chaplain, to be the Interim Pastor in June 2007.
 In 2008 Del Ray Baptist Church called Paul Douglas as the full-time pastor without salary, as the church could no longer afford a salaried pastor.
 Under his leadership Del Ray Baptist Church voted to partner with the Southern Baptist Conservatives of Virginia in a Watch Care agreement in order to strengthen the church’s ability to fulfill the Great Commission for the glory of God and with the goal for Del Ray Baptist Church to once again become a self-sustaining biblical witness in the community for God and to lead people to become followers of Jesus Christ.
 On February 2, 2011, the church held a business meeting and decided to partner with Capitol Hill Baptist Church for the revitalization of Del Ray Baptist Church.
 Of the 22 members present, 20 approved this motion.